mwindholtz/state_objects/README.md

 Since this was extracted from an application, the specs are currently still in the main application.
 I will move the specs to this gem as soon as possible.

+## Focus
+Many state machines focus on events and state transitions.
+The main benefit of this gem is to reduce conditional logic by removing #if checks in the model and moving the logic into the state objects.
+Using Composition in this way can go a long way to simplify Rails models.

 ## Installation

 Add this line to your application's Gemfile: